Trees and treelike structures in dense digraphs: Auxiliary concepts and results

-The embedding algorithm detailed in Section~\ref{s:embedding} relies on the following property of large dense digraphs.
-The form in which it is stated here is a generalisation of~\cite[Lemma~2.5]{KMO11:sumner_approximate}.
+The embedding algorithm used in the proof of Theorem~\ref{t:treelike} relies on a property of large dense digraphs stated in Lemma~\ref{l:goodness}.
+The form in which it is stated here is a generalisation of that used by K\"uhn, Mycroft and Osthus~\cite[Lemma~2.5]{KMO11:sumner_approximate}.
 We begin with a definition.